muratkeremozcan/cctdd/ch20-TheBoys-ramda-with-react/README.md

 greetCurriedR("hello", "John", "Doe"); //? hello, John Doe
 ```

 How is currying used in the React world?
 You will recall that we used currying in `Heroes.tsx`, `HeroesList.tsx`, `VillianList.tsx` `VillainList.tsx` components.
 We did not use Ramda curry, because it would be too complex at that time.
 You can optionally change them now.
-We can utilize Ramda curry in vs the classic curry in `BoysList.tsx` components for sure.

 ```tsx
 // src/heroes/Heroes.tsx